 This year, take the family to the community Colonial Williamsburg Christmas tree lighting!
 Located in Market Square on Duke of Gloucester St., the annual tree lighting offers Christmas décor, holiday carols, and a 40ft Christmas tree with over 7,500 lights!

 Try something unique to the area this holiday season and take a Colonial Williamsburg carriage ride!
 Carriage rides, and wagon rides, can accommodate 1 to 4 people.
-Enjoy Christmas decor, holiday music, and the aroma of the holiday season while touring the grounds of Historic Colonial Williamsburg.
-Carriage rides are a great activity for families, friends, or for a romantic outing with your significant other!
+Enjoy Christmas decor, music, and the aroma of the holiday season while touring the grounds of Historic Colonial Williamsburg.
+Carriage rides are an excellent activity for families and friends or a romantic outing with your significant other!

 Street parades are a traditional family activity during the holiday season, but have you ever been to a lighted boat parade?
 If not, you’re in luck!
 Yorktown, just 15 minutes from Williamsburg, holds an annual lighted boat parade free to the public!
 So, grab a cup of hot chocolate, grab a seat, and marvel over the beautifully decorated boats floating along the York River this holiday season.
 Oh, and don’t forget your flashlights and lawn chairs!